claranet/terraform-aws-aurora/README.md

 }
 ```

-These additional parameters need specifing for a PostgreSQL instance:
+These additional parameters need specifying for a PostgreSQL instance:
 ```
 module "aurora_db" {
   ...